Ensemble-AI-co/Submission_Tutorials/README.md

 # Submission_Tutorials
-See example on how to submit models to Ensemble!
+See examples on how to submit models to Ensemble!